MrAhile/K8s-CKA/5-Storage/nfs.md

 EOF
 ```

-7. Check the content of /tmp/share/index.html inside the pod's container
+7. Check the content of /tmp/share/index.html inside the Pod's container

 ```
 k exec -ti hello -- cat /tmp/share/index.html hello from YOUR_FIRSTNAME at Fri Apr 1 13:54:34 UTC 2022
 ```

-8. Delete the pod, the pvc and uninstall the NFS provisioner.
+8. Delete the Pod, the PVC and uninstall the NFS provisioner.

-Deletion of the pod and the pvc
+Deletion of the Pod and the PVC

 ```
 k delete po/hello pvc/share